How to Make a Wrist Splint for Carpal Tunnel

 Trim any excess tape with scissors for a neater appearance.

 Remember that a homemade wrist splint is a temporary solution and should not replace professional medical advice.
 If you suspect you have carpal tunnel syndrome or if your symptoms persist or worsen, it’s essential to consult a healthcare professional for a proper diagnosis and treatment plan.
-They may recommend a custom-made or over-the-counter wrist splint and other interventions tailored to your specific condition.
+They may recommend a custom-made or over-the-counter wrist splint, as well as other interventions tailored to your specific condition.

-How Do Wrist Splints or Braces Help With Carpal Tunnel?
+How Do Wrist Splints or Braces Assist with Carpal Tunnel Syndrome?

 Wrist splints or braces can be effective in managing the symptoms of carpal tunnel syndrome (CTS) by providing support and immobilization to the wrist.
 Here’s how they help: